vorant/markus/README.md

 ***

 Models - contains all instances project's files.
-We strongly reccomend to create separate file per each instance.
+We strongly recommend to create separate file per each instance.

 For example: Person instance looks like: